beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 ### Debugging tools
 * `/debugcolvol` now also draws the selection volume, in green.
 * `/track 1 unitID unitID unitID` lets you specify units to track via the command.
 If no unitID is given it still behaves the old way and uses the current selection.
+* added an `AnimationMT` boolean springsetting.
+Defaults to true.
+Set to false if there's desync problems.
+Will be removed after some time, when MT animations prove to be sync-safe.
+* COB piece errors say the culprit's unit def name (since the same script can be shared by many units, with different piece lists).

 # Fixes
 * inserting (via `CMD.INSERT`) a "build unit" command to a factory with a SHIFT and/or CTRL modifier (i.e. x5/20) will now work correctly (previously ignored and went x1).
+* fix an issue where a unit that kills something via `SFX.FIRE_WEAPON` would sometimes continue to shoot at the location it was standing at at the time.
 * `Spring.GetUnitWeaponState(unitID, "burstRate")` now correctly returns fractional values (was only full integers before).